Baldness (Hair Loss): Causes, Symptoms & Effective Treatments

 • Chronic stress

-Apply to the scalp after drying hair.
-It improves blood flow to hair follicles and stimulates growth.
+Apply Minoxidil to a dry scalp as directed.
+It helps improve blood flow to hair follicles and supports hair growth.

 • Use mild, sulfate-free shampoos